California’s No-Fault Divorce Law

 For a person to file for divorce in the state of California, the person or spouse is required to have lived in the state at least six months beforehand.
 The filing of a divorce petition can be done at their county’s Superior Court.
 The paperwork must be filed and served against the other party.
 It takes a minimum of six months from the time the paperwork is served to terminate marital status in the counties of Riverside and San Bernardino, California.

 The steps to initiating and finalizing your divorce can extend beyond six months without the help of an experienced Riverside divorce attorney, especially in the case of a contested divorce in which the spouses cannot agree to the terms.
 Contact Bratton Razo & Lord for a free consultation.
+Attorneys William and Pamela Bratton practice 100% Family Law and their pro bono activities include being counsel for minor children since 1995.
 We will help you understand the next step to take for a successful divorce.